arialos/kernel/README.md

     - [x] Create and flush GDT and IDT tables
     - [x] Get hardware interrupts.
     - [x] Map software interrupts.
-- [x] Simple PS/2 driver for keyboard and mouse.
+- [ ] Simple PS/2 driver for keyboard and mouse.
-    - [x] Get interrupts 1 and 12 for activity on input devices
+    - [x] Get interrupts 1 and 12 for activity on input devices.
-    - [x] Spawn relevant events for each device after their interrupts
+    - [x] Spawn relevant events for each device after their interrupts.
-    - [x] Get basic keyboard driver working and draw characters to screen
+    - [x] Get basic keyboard driver working and draw characters to screen.
-    - [ ] Get basic mouse driver working and draw cursor to screen
+    - [ ] Get basic mouse driver working and draw cursor to screen.
     - [ ] Handle clicks / modifier keys and store that information in event
     - [x] Key stroke buffer for keyboard
-- [x] General house keeping
+- [ ] General house keeping
     - [ ] Get a system timer created.
 Create a clock from interrupt 33 or something?
-    - [x] Create function to find the SMBios
+    - [x] Create function to find the SMBios.
-    - [ ] Use SMBios to get information about cpu, bios and manufacture of machine
+    - [ ] Use SMBios to get information about cpu, bios and manufacture of machine.
-    - [ ] Pull current world Date/Time from cmos
+    - [ ] Pull current world Date/Time from CMOS.

 ## Screenshots
 <p align="center">